9dots/9dots.io-pages/OIx6rcp.md

 	- Which designs had the best structural walls?
 	- What could they do differently that would help them make their buildings taller?

 3. Discuss with students how buildings work.
-Particularly, ask them why, if you are standing on the second floor of a building with a room underneath you, does the floor not collapse?
+Particularly, ask them "If you are standing on the second floor of a building with a room underneath you, does the floor not collapse?"
 	- Lead them to the point that the structural walls are bearing most of the weight.

 4. Introduce the concepts of tension and compression.